 Take a look in your local area for an upcoming event – a farmers market, a funfair, carnival etc – the event in itself is not what’s important, it’s what you see while you are there.
 If it’s a trip to a local farmers market look at the billboards, posters, advertisements on the way.
 Look at the layout of the market itself and see how it is designed to flow – to draw the visitors in towards the focal points, in this case the stalls.
 Look at how you would improve on it, and be inspired by what you see!

 Your Local Library

 Another great place is your local library – you’ll get more inspiration from looking at design books in a library than you will online – even if it’s just because of the lack of distractions!

 A great source for inspiration is CD cover art – there’s something for everyone.
 Here are some great examples:

-And if you have no CD’s in this MP3 world, check out this article packed with the Grammy Award winning album covers of 2007, including colour swatches: View Article.
+And if you have no records or CD’s in this digital world, check out this page of Grammy Award Winning Record Covers.

-Another great source of inspiration are posters – movie and gig being personal favourites of mine.
+Another great source of inspiration are posters – movies being a personal favourite of mine.

 Everyone loves a well packaged product, whether its electrical, food or even a special edition DVD.
 Packaging is also a great source of inspiration for those who pay attention…

 What you see here is just the tip of the iceberg that is offline inspiration.
 So go, explore different avenues to inspire yourself.
 Take a day off, attend a local event, walk through a forest, visit a nearby town and KEEP YOUR EYES OPEN.
-You will get more inspiration in a day like that than you will by vegging in front of your computer for another day.
+You will get more inspiration in a day like that than procrastinating in front of your computer for another day.